 Amy-Lynne Williams is a founding member of the firm.
-She practises exclusively in the area of information technology law.
+She practises exclusively in the area of information technology, privacy and cybersecurity law.

 For over 35 years, Amy-Lynne’s areas of practice have included outsourcing transactions; electronic payments agreements; systems acquisition, distribution, licensing, technology transfers, electronic commerce, privacy, electronic publishing and software development.
 She represents both producers and users of information technology in private industry and government.